Powered by Smartsupp LinkedIn Share

 Matrix-assisted laser desorption ionization–time of flight (MALDI-TOF) mass spectrometry (MS) has been efficiently used for over 30 years.
 This revolutionary technique offers high sensitivity with short analysis time, robustness, cost-effectiveness, high throughput and ease of use compared to other analytical techniques.1 MALDI‑TOF MS has been widely implemented in microbiological laboratories for routine identification of various bacterial and fungal species.
 Its range of applications has been steadily growing, extending from rapid identification of organisms to laborious proteomic studies of bacterial physiology.2 The versatility and speed of analysis have led to the development of numerous MALDI‑TOF methods involving bacteria such as detection of recombinant proteins, analysis of bacterial DNA and RNA, detection of virulence markers and, already mentioned, rapid characterization of bacteria at the genus, species, and strain level.3

-Performance and application of MALDI-TOF MS method in microbiology laboratories
+Performance and application of MALDI-TOF mass spectrometry method in microbiology laboratories

 The MALDI-TOF MS method is based on the analysis of ribosomal proteins, which are abundant in microorganisms but unique to specific family, genus and species, or even strain.